 - Conditional acceptance in the graduate program (see entrance requirements). - 2.
 Removal of conditions full acceptance into the graduate program - a.
 GPA 3.0 or better for first 9 graduate credit hours. - b.
 Dispositions rated by Graduate Advisor.
 (Minimum rating for any item on the scale no less than 2 and overall mean no less than 3.
 Student may request a rating from a second professor in the event of an unacceptable rating by the advisor.
 In the event of discrepant ratings, a team, to include the advisor, the second professor, the department head and the student will meet and agree upon a course of action.) - 3.
 Prior to clinical experience complete at least 24 credit hours. - a.
-Minimum GPA 3.0 with no more than two "C's" in any courses. - b.
-Grade of "B" or better in courses required for certification or licensure. - 4.
+Minimum GPA 3.0 with no more than one "C" in any courses. - Grade of "B" or better in courses required for certification or licensure. - 4.
 Prior to graduation - a.
 See above GPA and course requirements. - b.
 Graduate portfolio scored by 3-person portfolio committee consisting of advisor and two graduate faculty. - 5.
 Prior to certification - a.
 Pass field experience (includes site supervisor evaluations). - b.
 Pass appropriate licensure assessment.

 Practicing administrators collaborate with candidates and faculty in assessing performance during the internship experience.
-Each candidate must also submit a professional portfolio that documents knowledge, dispositions and performances related to each Interstate School Leaders Licensure Consortium (ISLLC) and the Educational Leadership Licensure Consortium (ELLC) standards.
+Each candidate must also submit a professional portfolio that documents knowledge, dispositions and performances related to each standards.
 A team of faculty with expertise in educational administration assesses the portfolio.
-Scores on the SLLA are monitored.
+Scores are monitored.